guillaumef/wing-servo-frame/README.md

 ### Bearing and screw

+If you want a bearing and axial guidance, it is trivial.
 Both are easy to find, portable and far more cost-effective than commercial products and proprietary arm screws.

-The trivial constraint:
-screw diameter (servo arm screw) must be inferior or equal to the bearing internal diameter.
+I am assembling at least one plane every year, I provisioned mixed bearing diameters and screws for a few bucks.

 ##### Screw

 The arm screw is replaced with a longer one.

 Nearly all servo arm screws are M2,M2.5,M3.
-A dissident is the KST X12, with M2.3 screw (nearly proprietary).
+The dissidents are the KST X series, KingMax CLS series, ... with M2.3 screw (hard to find).
-For this one, the simpliest way is a M2.5 tap set (flat tip or make it flatter), you get a strong M2.5 with 3.5mm depth.
+Simply change it to M2.5 with a tap set (cost $5).
+This way, you get a strong M2.5 with 3.5mm depth.
 You need M2,M2.5,M3 screws with a minimum length of 15mm and you are good to go for any servos.

 ##### Bearing